 When to start tomato seeds

-The simple answer is: for most plants it’s written on the package when to start them.
-For early and mid season tomatoes it is 6 to 8 weeks before the last frost day (here is a link for Canada and USA last frost dates).
+We like to start our tomatoes 6 to 8 weeks before the last frost day (here is a link for Canada and USA last frost dates).
 If you have a greenhouse you can plant the tomatoes out about two weeks before the last frost day, so start them two weeks earlier.
-This is basically all you need to know.

-However, if you have been confused over that question, see When to Start Tomatoes Indoors.
+If you have been confused over when to start tomatoes from seed, reed our separate article When to Start Tomatoes Indoors.

 What pots and potting soil to use

-For tomatoes (and peppers as well) I like the (free) one quart size yogurt containers, they have the optimal size for those plants.
-First I make some holes in the bottom for drainage, then fill them about half with potting soil (You will see later why just half full).
+For tomatoes (and peppers as well) we like to use about quart-size pots.
+We often use the (free) yogurt containers, they have the optimal size for those plants.
+First, make some holes in the bottom for drainage, then fill the container about half with potting soil (You will see later why just half full).

 Plant the seeds

 If more than one seed germinates, you can cut the little plants off and use them as cuttings.
 See also how to grow tomatoes from cuttings.
-It is a great method for those who have trouble to start tomatoes from seeds.
+It is a great method for those who have trouble starting tomatoes from seeds.

 A sunny window or grow lights

-For germination a seed needs moisture and warmth, not so much light.
+For germination, a seed needs moisture and warmth, not so much light.
 Find a nice warm spot in your house.
 Using a heat mat can be helpful too.
-I use the top of the washer and drier.
+We usually use the top of the washer and drier in our bright and warm laundry room.
 As soon as the seeds are up, young plants need a lot of light.

-Labelling is important so I know what varieties I am actually growing.
-I would never remember them all.
+Labeling is important, so you know what you are actually growing, do not assume that you will remember them all.
 It does not matter what kind of labels you use.
 Garden labels are great, but a plastic spoon works just as well.
 If I have many plants of the same kind, I just label the plastic containers.

 Transplanting tomato seedlings